rabbitmq/internals/deliver_to_queues.md

 If a message cannot be discarded, then it has to be enqueued, so the queue process will `publish` the message into the backing queue.
-After the message has been published, we need to enforce the various policies that might apply to this queue, like `max--length` for example.
+After the message has been published, we need to enforce the various policies that might apply to this queue, like `max-length` for example.
 This means we need to see if the queue head has to be dropped.
 Once that's enforced, then we also have to check if we need to drop expired messages.
 Both these functions work in conjunction